odriverobotics/ODrive/Firmware/README.md

 * Run `tools/test_communication.py`

 ### Command set
 The most accurate way to understand the commands is to read [the code](MotorControl/commands.c) that parses the commands.
-Nevertheless, here is an overview:
+Also you can have a look at the [ODrive Arduino library](https://github.com/madcowswe/ODriveArduino) that makes it easy to use the UART interface on Arduino.
+You can also look at it as an implementation example of how to talk to the ODrive over UART.

 #### UART framing
 USB communicates with packets, so it is easy to frame a command as one command per packet.
 However, UART doesn't have any packeting, so we need a way to frame the commands.
 The start-of-packet symbol is `$` and the end-of-packet symbol is `!`, that is, something like this: `$command!`.
 An example of a valid UART position command: